 Most of us look great and behave well when on a date, but when we live with someone, we get to see the real personality of that person.

 That helps in making an informed decision, as people can be very different when they live together than when they make themselves available for a few hours.
-If there is a lack of compatibility, it’s definitely better to find that out before getting married than after.
+If there is a lack of compatibility, it’s better to find that out before getting married than after.

 2. Financially viable